Scotland's Best B&Bs

 Speaking of movies, by taking the summer Jacobite steam train from Fort William to the small fishing port of Mallaig, you’ll cross the spectacular Glenfinnan viaduct featured in the Harry Potter films.

 Be immersed in the distinctive Gaelic culture of the West Highlands and Skye.
 A vibrant language and rich heritage, as well as traditional music and song, flourishes among the crofting communities scattered throughout the region.
-And you’re guaranteed lots of great fun, tartan and the skirl of bagpipes during the summer Highland Games season right across Northern Scotland.
+And you’re guaranteed lots of great fun, tartan and the skirl of bagpipes during the Highland Games summer 2023 season right across Scotland.

 Always it’s the landscape which inspires.
 The remote Ardnamurchan peninsula with its lonely lighthouse marking the most westerly point in mainland Britain.
 Amazing rock pinnacles and basalt cliffs at Trotternish on Skye, the sandstone peaks of Torridon in Wester Ross and the ancient Caledonian pine forests of Glen Affric and Rothiemurchus.